leonardoce/tinycore-ports/README.md

 --------------------------

 Q1) Wait... you are building really big extensions.
-This is opposite to the spirit of TinyCore?
+This is opposite to the spirit of TinyCore!
 Why are you doing this mess?

 R1) I'm a developer and I really like building my software.
 I like to read the header files and to study how to executables are linked.
 To